 • Emergency Evacuation Insurance for all passengers to a maximum benefit of US$100,000 per person

-It is your responsibility to ensure you have all required visas for your trip.
+Please ensure that you have all required visas for your trip – this is your responsibility.
 Rules and regulations governing the issuance of visas are constantly changing, and vary for different nationalities and you should check visa requirements with your travel agent or relevant consular authority well before travel.Insurance

 You are required to have travel insurance before heading off on a Peregrine trip.
 Insurance can be organised by your Peregrine representative or your travel agent.Responsible Travel